skip to main content

 Figure 2: Figure: relationship between the levy and neighbourhood plans in England

-Key internal and external stakeholders responsible for delivering the infrastructure identified in the Infrastructure Delivery Statement will receive direct notification of the opportunity to request CIL funding.
+The council will encourage and consider the submission of application forms during a CIL funding round, requesting CIL funding for the delivery of infrastructure projects.
+Key internal and external stakeholders responsible for helping with the delivery of strategic infrastructure will receive direct notification of the opportunity to request CIL funding.
 Information about the opportunity will also be available on the council's website.

 • what is the infrastructure project